Paul-J-Company/Systems-Design/Systems-Design.md

   - What Data Tools do you use?
     - DataDog, Splunk, Greylog
 + What is your Compute Design?
-  - Where are your High-level Compute Architecture/Design Diagrams?
+  - Where are your [High-Level](https://en.wikipedia.org/wiki/High-level_design) Compute Architecture/Design Diagrams?
   - AWS EC2 VMs, OnPrem Servers/VMs/Containers
   - What are the results of your Compute capacity planning?
 + What Infrastructure Provisioning Tools do you use?